Casey-Litmer/menucmd/README.md

 ------

 So far, this tutorial has approached creating menus as separate entities from the functions they compose.
-While this is an intended feature of the module, you may still use menus within functions.
-MenuCMD has a number of builtin functions to create template menus and to make in-line composition easier.
+While this is an intended feature of the module, you may still use menus within functions.  menucmd has a number of builtin functions to create template menus and to make in-line composition easier.

-*This list is subject to change as community members can submit their own if anyone finds any common uses or improvements for MenuCMD!*
+*This list is subject to change as community members can submit their own if anyone finds any common uses or improvements for menucmd!*

 ## In-line Functions